-Amnesty International: women at the front line of struggle for human rights
+Amnesty: women at the forefront of fight for human rights

 The international human rights organisation Amnesty International has produced an almanac entitled ‘Rights Today’ in place of its annual lecture on human rights.